-When claimants have a legal representative, these articles can be very useful in a hearing.
-A claimant’s representative can use this research to challenge Gary’s thinking.
-Without a legal representative, it may be difficult for a claimant to use these materials in a hearing.
+These articles can be very useful in a hearing.
+A claimant’s representative can use the research to challenge Gary’s thinking.
+Challenging Gary directly is a lot harder for an unrepresented claimant.
 But when claimants send these articles to the Board, they become part of the claimant’s evidence.
-If Gary rejects the claim, and the claimant fights this decision, these articles will be part of the package that goes to the Refugee Appeal Division, and possibly on to the Federal Court.
-At the Refugee Appeal Division or in Federal Court, these articles may be helpful in getting Gary’s decision overturned because the Appeal member, or the Court judge, can use them to point out what is wrong with Gary’s decision.
+If Gary rejects the claim, and the claimant fights this decision, these articles will be part of the package that goes to the Refugee Appeal Division and possibly on to the Federal Court.
+At the Refugee Appeal Division, or in Federal Court, these articles may help get Gary’s decision overturned.
+This is because the Appeal member or the Court judge can use them to point out what is wrong with Gary’s decision.

-If claimants want these articles to be part of the evidence in their claim, they must print them out and send them to the Board at least 10 days before the hearing.
-For more information about submitting documents to the Board:
+If you want these articles to be part of the evidence in your claim, you must print them out and send them to the Board at least 10 days before your hearing.

 Decades of research has shown that Gary’s Big Idea about memory is wrong.
 Memories are not like video recordings.

 Memories are incomplete, especially for upsetting events.
-Memories can change, even for upsetting events.
+Memories can change, whether the event is upsetting or not.
 And often how we remember an event will depend on the kinds of questions that we are asked about it.
-This research makes clear that:

-- When we try to remember repeated events, we often have no clear memory of any one individual episode.
-Like Bijan, we remember the essence of what happened during these events, but our memories of the many events become blurred together.
+When we try to remember similar events, we often lose the details of each one.
+Like Bijan we recall the essence of what happened.
+But our memories of the details of the events become blurred together.

-- When we recall an event, we will not remember things that escaped our attention at the time.
-Gary was suspicious because Marco and Asmaan could not remember details of their experiences: the make of the truck, the colour of the soldier’ uniforms.
-Marco would have seen the truck, and Asmaan would have seen the uniforms, but they have no memory of them because at the time they were paying attention to other things: both were focused on the guns that the men were carrying.
+When we recall an event, we will not remember things that we did not notice at the time.
+Gary was suspicious because Marco and Asmaan could not remember details like the make of a truck or the colour of soldiers’ uniforms.
+Marco would have seen the truck, and Asmaan would have seen the uniforms.
+But they have no memory of them because they were focussed on other things, like the guns that the men were carrying.

-- Over time, our memories fade and change, sometimes becoming confused with memories for other events.
+Over time, our memories fade and change.
+They sometimes becoming confused with memories of other events.
 This can happen even for upsetting memories like Yvonne ’s memory of the men who threatened her.

-Decades of research has also shown that Gary’s Big Idea that people avoid danger at all cost is wrong.
+Decades of research has also uncovered problems with Gary’s Big Idea that people avoid danger at all costs.

-There are all kinds of reasons why people overlook or downplay dangers, and all kinds of reasons why we decide to take risks.
+There are all kinds of reasons why people overlook or downplay dangers.
+There are all kinds of reasons why we decide to take risks.
 Sometimes we value something more than our own safety.
-Here are some more points that the research makes clear, for example, that:
+Here are some more points that the research makes clear:

-- Like Sonia , we can get used to danger when we live with it every day.
-The more familiar a risk it, the easier it is for us to push it to the backs of our minds.
+Like Sonia , we can get used to danger when we live with it every day.
+The more familiar a risk is, the easier it is for us to push it to the backs of our minds.

-- When people like Hee-Young have lived for a long time with abuse, they can start to feel that they have no control over their own lives.
+When people like Hee-Young live for a long time with abuse, they can start to feel that they have no control over their own lives.
 They may come to believe that there is simply nothing that they can do to keep themselves safe.

-- Safety does not always come first.
-People will put their lives at risk to give themselves a better chance at starting over in a new country; to support a cause that they believe in; to preserve their dignity, integrity, or reputation.
+Safety does not always come first.
+People will put their lives at risk to give themselves a better chance at starting over in a new country.
+They will do it to support a cause that they believe in.
+They will do it to preserve their dignity, integrity, or reputation.
 They will even do it for a chance at love and happiness.
 People have their own priorities, like we saw in the stories of Manuel , Purabi , Andrés , Lisa , Mohammed , Constance and the woman who helped Moses .